About Us

 Ready to Visit?

-We offer over 70 different types of apples including your favorite for fresh eating such as Mac, Honeycrisp, Autumn Crisp and Cortland.
+We offer over 70+ different types of apples including your favorite for fresh eating such as Mac, Honeycrisp, Autumn Crisp and Cortland.
+Located about 30 minutes from Rutland, Vermont.